thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

     Elevation Loss: -381.4

 There is, actually, he used it earlier and it's pretty slick.
 It's called boolean indexing. `df['delta_elev'] > 0` returns the row indices for every value in `delta_elev` that is positive.
 We used those indices in the next level up to select the values we want to sum, e.g. `df[idx]['delta_elev']` and sum them together.
-I wrapped in `round()` to clean up the output.
+I wrapped it in `round()` to clean up the output.

 References:
 * [Pandas-Docs Boolean Indexing](https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#boolean-indexing)